 About collective bargaining and collective boycotts

-‘Collective bargaining’ is often used to refer to employees negotiating with their employer, while the word ‘boycott’ is often associated with consumer activism.
+‘Collective bargaining’ can refer to employees negotiating with their employer, while the word ‘boycott’ is often associated with consumer activism.

-But these terms have special meanings in competition law.
+But the terms 'collective bargaining' and 'boycott' have special meanings in competition law.

 Collective bargaining happens when 2 or more competitors come together to negotiate with a supplier or customer (known as the target business) over terms, conditions and prices.

 Sometimes the group appoints a representative, such as an industry association, to negotiate on its behalf.

 When a collective bargaining group agrees not to supply or buy from a business unless it accepts the group’s terms and conditions, this is called a collective boycott.

 Another type of boycott is a secondary boycott.
 This generally involves 2 people acting together to hinder or prevent a third person from supplying to, or buying goods from, a fourth person.
 Notification cannot provide protection for secondary boycott conduct, though authorisation may be available.